Ulliyeri: Transport

 State Highway 34 which connects Edavanna-Koyilandi and State Highway 38, connecting Puthiyangadi-Ulliyeri-Perambra-Chovva(Kannur) passes through Ulliyeri.
 The nearest railway station is Koyilandy, 9 km away.
-Nearest airport is Karippur, Malappuram District (Calicut CCJ) 50 km away.
+Nearest airport is Calicut international airport(Calicut CCJ) 50 km away.

 Education

 Palora higher secondary school is the major education institution in this village.
 Palora high school, Narath U P School, Mundoth Govt.
 L P School & Ulliyeri U P School are the other schools in this panchayath.
 A private medical college namely Malabar Medical college, Modakkallur plays a role in professional education along with its constituent dental college called the Sree Anjaneya institute of dental sciences.
 A college of nursing in the same campus provides health care and medical education.

 Another milestone in the development of Ulliyeri in the field of education is the launching of an Engineering College atop the Palora Hill named after M. Dasan the late Communist-Marxist leader who represented Kozhikode-1 in the Kerala Legislative Assembly.
 The College is in the co-operative sector and caters to the needs of the young men and women in and around Ulliyeri to pursue studies in the IT field.

 There have two Islamic institutions, Darunajath Arabic college, affiliated with Darul Huda Islamic university, and Al Rula Hifz Academy, for Quran study.